 When you’re ready to carry on, there’s a tall black metal kissing gate just behind the Tower.
 Go through this and turn left onto the Cotswold Way.
 Follow the path downhill, which is marked with Cotswold Way signs (ignore any signs for the Broadway Tower circular walk).

 Partway down there are benches where you can stop and admire the views.
 Then there are a few steps to climb down followed by a steeper downhill slope.
 The path runs through several gates as it goes downhill, crossing a field where the route is marked with wooden posts.

 As the path flattens out, it crosses a stone bridge over a stream.
 Walk towards the houses in the corner of the field where you’ll see a gate which leads through an alleyway between houses.

 Go through the alley and then turn left when it joins onto the High Street.
-Follow the High Street back through the village, passing the Activity Centre turn-off, then retracing your steps to the war memorial.
+Follow the High Street back through the village, passing the Activity Centre turn-off from earlier, then retracing your steps to the war memorial.
 If you want to stop for a drink, the Broadway Hotel and Swan Inn are right next to the war memorial on either side of the road and both have summer beer gardens.

 Save for later